JNUsuda/uberon-go/README.md

 ## Related GO BPs

-For each term of the obtained anatomic descendants, the related GO terms are obtained from the Ontology Lookup Service ([OLS](https://www.ebi.ac.uk/ols4/)) through the R package rols.
+For each term of the obtained anatomic descendants, the related GO terms are obtained from OLS through the R package rols.
 The term names, root node (BP/CC), and descendants of the obtained terms are retrieved with the R package GOfuncR.
 For large families (hundreds of descendants), it may take several minutes to complete the OLS queries.
-A table with the anatomic terms, related GO terms and relationship between them is available in an optional section.
-This can be used to filter the terms by relationship.

 Example:
 | id      | label     |